lymon66/KPN-ARV7519-WPA-generator/README.md

 WPA/WPS Generator for KPN Arcadyan ARV7519 routers

 FOR DEMONSTRATION PURPOSES ONLY !

 USE IT ONLY ON YOUR OWN ROUTER !

 parameters/usage:

--m [required]: MAC-address or SSID of router
+-m [required]: MAC-address of router

 -s [optional]: range start for last 5 digits of serial#.
 (Also use this to generate WPA key for just one unique serial#)